MileHacker Logo

 Children & Families

-A lot of places, specifically the Trojan Horse replica, can be engaging for children.
-The Naval Museum offers engaging exhibits.
+A lot of places, especially the Trojan Horse replica, can be engaging for children.
+The Naval Museum offers hands-on displays.

 Kid-Friendly Spots